shivammathur/setup-php/README.md

   <a href="https://setup-php.statuspage.io/" title="setup-php status"><img alt="setup-php status" src="https://img.shields.io/badge/status-subscribe-28A745?logo=statuspage&logoColor=28A745&labelColor=555555"></a>
 </p>

 Setup PHP with required extensions, php.ini configuration, code-coverage support and various tools like composer in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
-This action gives you a cross platform interface to setup the PHP environment you need to test your application.
+This action gives you a cross platform interface to set up the PHP environment you need to test your application.
 Refer to [Usage](#memo-usage "How to use this") section and [examples](#examples "Examples of use") to see how to use this.

 ## Contents